jose-dls/ML-Crypto-Public/README.md

 depending on your system configuration.

-## Note
+### Note

-Please note that as of this release, the current movement models in general only have a slight improvement to random guessing.
-Please use them as a framework.
+Please note that as of this release, the default parameters for the movement models in general only have a slight improvement to random guessing.
+Please use them as a framework to suit your needs.

 ## Backtesting The Model